top of page

 Natural Herbs and Medicines)

+Antidepressants and anti-anxiety pharmaceutical medications are frequently prescribed by Psychiatrists to treat depression and anxiety.
 For some people, antidepressant medications may help reduce or control symptoms.
 Antidepressants often take 2-4 weeks to begin having an effect and up to 12 weeks to reach full effect.
-Most people will have to try various doses or medications to find what works for them.
-Here are some antidepressants commonly used to treat depression:
+Most people will have to try various doses and/or various medications to find what works for them.
+Here are some antidepressants commonly used to treat depression and anxiety:

 Selective serotonin reuptake inhibitors (SSRIs) act on serotonin, a brain chemical.
 They are the most common medications prescribed for depression.